Chemical Peel for Acne Scars Q&A

+Chemical peels have many benefits such as exfoliation, collagen production, reduction in hyperpigmentation, improved skin tone and texture, and unclogged pores.
 Get rid of acne scars with our chemical peels treatment at InShape medical!
-For more information, request an appointment online today or call us for more information.
+For more information, request an appointment online or contact us us today.
 We are located at 107 Edinburgh S. Drive, Suite 215 Cary, NC 27511.

 Acne scars occur when inflammation from acne blemishes leak into the surrounding tissue.
 While most acne scars are small and clear up quickly, some last long enough to be a permanent fixture on your skin.
 If you are experiencing acne scars and looking for a treatment to reduce them, you may be interested in learning more about chemical peels!

 Yes!
 Chemical peels are an effective treatment solution for reducing the appearance of acne scars.
 Chemical peels help reduce acne scars through a chemical solution that removes the outermost layer of skin in the treatment area, along with all of the dead and damaged skin cells contained within that layer.
 As a result, the layer of skin that replaces the surface layer is fresher, healthier, and smoother, with less noticeable acne scars.

 The number of peels required to reduce acne scars varies according to the extent of your acne scarring and the type of peel you are getting.
 With that in mind, there are three different types of chemical peels classified according to the depth of the peel.
 The three chemical peel types are superficial (or light) peels, medium peels, and deep peels.
 When your chemical peel specialist conducts a facial analysis of your scars, they can let you know the type of treatment you require, as well as an estimation of the number of treatments you will need.